Before moving ahead in this Data Science vs Machine Learning blog, we will have a glance at the agenda:

 How is Machine Learning used in the real word?

 In the previous section of this blog on Data Science vs Machine Learning, we saw how merchants and banks make mutual profits by using the transaction data.
-Now, we will understand how merchants and banks use Machine Learning for giving a personalized experience to customers and increase their profits.
+Now, in this section of the blog on Data Science vs Machine Learning, we will understand how merchants and banks use Machine Learning for giving a personalized experience to customers and increase their profits.

 As Data Science helps analyze and visualize data efficiently, Machine Learning helps in the prediction of events.
 Various merchants such as Paytm, Swiggy, Zomato, Flipkart, Amazon, and more use ML-based software that helps them generate huge profits.
 You must have observed how your preferred food-ordering application sends you notifications to buy food at the time you are likely to have your lunch or dinner.
 The application notifies you to buy dishes from your favorite restaurants.
 When you click on the notification, it takes you to the app and shows you the following: